 There are countless activities to add to your Cebu itinerary, enough to keep you entertained for weeks if you had the time.

-However, it seems most travelers generally spend around 5 days in Cebu so I have put together this 5 Day Cebu Itinerary to help you plan your trip!
+However, it seems most travelers generally spend around 5 days in Cebu so I have put together this 5 Day Cebu Itinerary to help you plan the perfect trip.

-Also in this Cebu Travel Guide, you will find other useful information on how to get to Cebu, where to stay in Cebu, getting around and the best time to visit!
+Also in this Cebu travel guide, you will find other useful information on how to get to Cebu, where to stay in Cebu, how to get around, and the best time to visit.

 Here is an overview of an ideal 5 Day Cebu Itinerary with my recommendations of places to visit in this order:

 - Oslob (1 day)